 - The Don: A mob boss through and through.

 - Large and in Charge: Fisk is a massive seemingly-obese mob boss, much like his mainstream counterpart, though he's behind bars for the entierty of the series.

 - Might as Well Not Be in Prison at All: Even though he's imprisoned before the events of Edge of Spider-Verse, Fisk is still able to run his criminal organization through Murdock, at least until Murdock takes over completely.

 Adrian Toomes / The Vulture

-Formerly of Oscorp, the Vulture is one of Gwen's first major adversaries following her first adventure into the multiverse.
+Formerly a scientist of Oscorp, the Vulture is one of Gwen's first major adversaries following her first adventure into the multiverse.

 - Cloudcuckoolander: Of the "Crazy Old Man" variety.

 - Going Postal: A disgruntled former employee of Oscorp.